4.4 Plasma Membrane

 A Bag Full of Jell-O

-The simple cut-away model of an animal (Figure 4.4.1) shows that a cell resembles a plastic bag full of Jell-O. Its basic structure is a filled with .
-Like Jell-O containing mixed fruit (Figure 4.4.2), the cytoplasm of the cell also contains various structures, including a and other .
+The simple cut-away model of an animal cell (Figure 4.4.1) shows that a cell resembles a plastic bag full of Jell-O. Its basic structure is a plasma membrane filled with cytoplasm.
+Like Jell-O containing mixed fruit (Figure 4.4.2), the cytoplasm of the cell also contains various structures, including a nucleus and other organelles.
 Your body is composed of trillions of cells, but all of them perform the same basic life functions.
-They all obtain and use , respond to the environment, and .
+They all obtain and use energy, respond to the environment, and reproduce.
 How do your cells carry out these basic functions and keep themselves — and you — alive?
-To answer these questions, you need to know more about the structures that make up cells, starting with the .
+To answer these questions, you need to know more about the structures that make up cells, starting with the plasma membrane.

 What is the Plasma Membrane?